The Filter — A Prioritization System for Growing Companies

 No system to decide what gets resourced first.

-So the best ideas stall, the loudest ones win, and every decision is a political negotiation.
+So the best ideas stall, the loudest ones win, and every decision becomes a political negotiation.

 The Problem — Visualized